bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/1_Microsoft_Graph/GettingStartedWithQuickStart.md

 # Getting Started with Quick Start
-Our applications can use the Microsoft Graph API.
-For this we must have an application ID.
+Our applications can use the Microsoft Graph API, for this we must have an application ID.

-For this we must register the application in the Microsoft Application Registry.
-We are going to create it.
+We must register the application in the Microsoft Application Registry, we are going to create it.

 > Note: You will need either a [school or work](https://developer.microsoft.com/en-us/office/dev-program) or [Microsoft account](https://signup.live.com/signup?wa=wsignin1.0&ct=1473983465&rver=6.6.6556.0&wp=MBI_SSL&wreply=https://outlook.live.com/owa/&id=292841&CBCXT=out&cobrandid=90015&bk=1473983466&uiflavor=web&uaid=3b7bae8746264c1bacf1db2b315745cc&mkt=EN-US&lc=1033&lic=1)